polterguy/polterguy.github.io/dashboard/configuration/index.md

 ![Screenshot of configuring Magic through its Configuration component](/images/config-component.jpg)

-You should be careful as you edit your server's configuration settings, since this might result in that your server becomes erronously configured, resulting in that your system stops working - In addition to that if you edit your server's configuration erronously, you might open up your server such that malicious adversaries gains access to your system.
-The configuration component have helper UI elements to help you configure things such as OpenAI, SMTP and reCAPTCHA, giving you a graphical user interface to edit some of its most important parts.
+You should be careful as you edit your server's configuration settings, since this might result in that your server becomes erroneously configured, resulting in that your system stops working - In addition to that if you edit your server's configuration erroneously, you might open up your server such that malicious adversaries gain access to your system.
+The configuration component has helper UI elements to help you configure things such as OpenAI, SMTP and reCAPTCHA, giving you a graphical user interface to edit some of its most important parts.

-Notice, if you supply buggy JSON the component will not allow for saving your configuration, but instead provide you with an error message informing you that your JSON have errors.
+Notice, if you supply buggy JSON the component will not allow for saving your configuration, but instead provide you with an error message informing you that your JSON has errors.
 You can also create your own configuration sections as you see fit to use in your own modules.

-Below are a list of the most important sections you can configure in your cloudlet.
+Below is a list of the most important sections you can configure in your cloudlet.

 ## CORS